smitpi/PSGalleryReport/psgallery-authors.md

 + **Get-IdracLifecycleLogsREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to get iDRAC Lifecycle Controller (LC) logs. [*01/06/2022 00:07:56*]
 + **Invoke-StorageSetControllerKeyREDFISH 5.0.0**  - Cmdlet using iDRAC with Redfish OEM extension to either get storage controllers, get controller encryption mode settings or set the storage controller key(enable encryption) for LKM(Local Key Management). [*11/18/2021 03:20:07*]
 + **Invoke-GetIdracServerPowerInformationREDFISH 5.0.0**  - iDRAC cmdlet using Redfish API to get iDRAC power information for the server.
 Cmdlet will support getting either all iDRAC server power information or selective information based off argument value passed in. [*11/18/2021 03:08:48*]
++ **Get-StorageInventoryREDFISH 5.0.0**  - iDRAC cmdlet used to get storage inventory using Redfish API.
+It will return storage information for controllers, disks or backplanes. [*11/18/2021 02:51:57*]
 + **Get-IdracServerSlotInformationREDFISH 5.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to get server slot information for all devices and will be echo output to the screen.
 If large amount of data is returned, recommended to redirect output to a file. [*11/18/2021 02:50:07*]
 + **[Set-UpdateOneDeviceREDFISH 1.0.1](https://github.com/dell/iDRAC-Redfish-Scripting/tree/master/Redfish%20PowerShell)**  - iDRAC cmdlet used to update fimrware for one device iDRAC supports or upload a PM file using OEM extension.
 Supported file types are .exe, .pm (personal module) and .d9 (iDRAC only image).
 For updating iDRAC devices, you will be using Dell Windows Update Packages (DUP) with .exe extension. [*12/18/2020 20:38:48*]
 + **[Set-ImportServerConfigurationProfileLocalREDFISH 1.0.1](https://github.com/dell/iDRAC-Redfish-Scripting/tree/master/Redfish%20PowerShell)**  - iDRAC cmdlet used to import server configuration profile(SCP) locally using Redfish API with OEM extension.
 Before executing the cmdlet, first edit $share_info hashtable with the attributes you want to set.
 Make sure to follow the correct format as it shows in current hashtable. [*12/18/2020 20:31:57*]